damymetzke/PrisonEscape/Design/Concept.md

 - [X] I can not switch between prisoners.
 - [ ] I can not select multiple prisoners.
-- [ ] I can not move 1 or more prisoners towards were I click.
+- [ ] I can not command the selected prisoners.
 - [ ] I can not perform contextual actions.
 - [ ] I can not see which prisoners are selected.
 - [ ] There is not feedback when I give a command.